What Is Fractional HR? A Solo Practitioner's Honest Definition

 This is where things get tricky, because there's a lot of noise in this space and not all fractional HR is created equal.

-Working with a solo practitioner—someone like me—is a fundamentally different experience than working with a fractional HR agency.
+Working with a solo practitioner — someone like me — is a fundamentally different experience than working with a fractional HR agency.
 With a solopreneur, the person you meet in your first conversation is the same person who shows up every week, builds your strategy, does the work, and knows your team by name.
 You're getting their brain, their experience, and their full attention for the hours you're paying for.

-With an agency, the dynamic often looks different.
-A senior, experienced person manages the client relationship and earns your trust.
-And then a bench of more junior talent does the actual work behind the scenes.
 The whole point of fractional HR is access to senior expertise.
 When the senior person is just the face of the engagement and someone far more junior is doing the day-to-day work, that defeats the purpose entirely.

 Who Fractional HR Is Actually Built For